benjaminiserman/AutoHotKeyScripts/README.md

 # AutoHotKeyScripts
-a collection of some of the AutoHotKey scripts I regularly use
+a collection of some of the AutoHotKey scripts I regularly use (all my own work)